Click on headers to view frequently asked questions about Tembusu College.

 The grade-free semester is available to incoming students in the modular Faculties/Schools.
 Students from the Yong Loo Lin School of Medicine and Faculty of Law have their own versions of the grade-free system.
 In other words, students in the UTCP will be able to enjoy the grade-free experience like other NUS students.

-Students only pay for their accommodation and their meal plan at the College (there is no extra cost for the modules they read under UTCP, or for the informal programme of teas, forums, etc.).
+Students only pay for their accommodation and their meal plan at the College (there is no extra cost for the courses they read under UTCP, or for the informal programme of teas, forums, etc.).
 Room cost depends on which type of room you choose – single room along corridor or within a suite, aircon or non-aircon.

 The meal plan provides students with two meals a day during the week (breakfast and dinner) and two meals at the weekend (Saturday breakfast and Sunday dinner).
 An important part of College life is eating meals together – that is the rationale behind the plan.
 There are plenty of other dining options at UTown for those meals that are not provided.
 There are, however, very limited cooking facilities within the Colleges.